MicrosoftDocs/azure-docs/articles/traffic-manager/traffic-manager-FAQs.md

 Geographic routing type can be used in any scenario where an Azure customer needs to distinguish their users based on geographic regions.
 For example, using the Geographic traffic routing method, you can give users from specific regions a different user experience than those from other regions.
 Another example is complying with local data sovereignty mandates that require that users from a specific region be served only by endpoints in that region.

 ### What are the regions that are supported by Traffic Manager for geographic routing?
 The country/region hierarchy that is used by Traffic Manager can be found [here](traffic-manager-geographic-regions.md).
-While this page will be kept up-to-date with any changes, you can also programmatically retrieve the same information by using the [Azure Traffic Manager REST API](https://docs.microsoft.com/rest/api/trafficmanager/).
+While this page is kept up-to-date with any changes, you can also programmatically retrieve the same information by using the [Azure Traffic Manager REST API](https://docs.microsoft.com/rest/api/trafficmanager/).

 ### How does traffic manager determine where a user is querying from?
-Traffic Manager looks at the source IP of the query (this most likely will be a local DNS resolver doing the querying on behalf of the user) and uses an internal IP to region map to determine the location.
+Traffic Manager looks at the source IP of the query (this most likely is a local DNS resolver doing the querying on behalf of the user) and uses an internal IP to region map to determine the location.
 This map is updated on an ongoing basis to account for changes in the internet.

-### Is it guaranteed that Traffic Manager will correctly determine the exact geographic location of the user in every case?
+### Is it guaranteed that Traffic Manager can correctly determine the exact geographic location of the user in every case?
 No, Traffic Manager cannot guarantee that the geographic region we infer from the source IP address of a DNS query will always correspond to the user’s location due to the following reasons:

 - First, as described in the previous FAQ, the source IP address we see is that of a DNS resolver doing the lookup on behalf of the user.
 While the geographic location of the DNS resolver is a good proxy for the geographic location of the user, it can also be different depending upon the footprint of the DNS resolver service and the specific DNS resolver service a customer has chosen to use.
 As an example, a customer located in Malaysia could specify in their device’s settings use a DNS resolver service whose DNS server in Singapore might get picked to handle the query resolutions for that user/device.
-In that case, Traffic Manager will see only the resolver’s IP address which corresponds to the Singapore location.
+In that case, Traffic Manager can only see the resolver’s IP address that corresponds to the Singapore location.
 Also, see the earlier FAQ regarding client subnet address support on this page.

 - Second, Traffic Manager uses an internal map to do the IP address to geographic region translation.
 While this map is validated and updated on an ongoing basis to increase its accuracy and account for the evolving nature of the internet, there is still the possibility that our information is not an exact representation of the geographic location of all the IP addresses.